 We are an independent organization within the Internal Revenue Service (IRS).
-Our job is to ensure that every taxpayer is treated fairly and knows and understands their rights.
+Our job is to strive to ensure that every taxpayer is treated fairly and knows and understands their rights.

 To assist taxpayers who are experiencing financial hardship

 Taxpayers seeking help in resolving tax problems that they have not been able to resolve with the IRS

 Taxpayers who believe that an IRS system or procedure is not working as it should

 The Taxpayer Advocate Service works in two main ways – helping taxpayers with individual problems, and recommending “big picture” or systemic changes at the IRS or in the tax laws.